matthieumeo/pycsou-sphere/README.rst

 Content
 =======

-The package is organised as follows:
+The package, named `pycsphere <https://pypi.org/project/pycsphere>`_,  is organised as follows:

 1. The subpackage ``pycsphere.linop`` implements the following common spherical linear operators: